 Conflicting objectives

-A designer or agency might work for free with the objective of designing a creative ‘portfolio piece’ of work, or winning an industry award, that they hope will help them win future work.
-One of the trade-offs of pro bono work is that the designer will expect creative free reign.
-Unfortunately, this can create the dynamic where the designer has their own agenda and is more interested in designing something that works for them rather than you.
+A designer or agency might work for free with the objective of designing a creative ‘portfolio piece’, or winning an industry award, that they hope will help them win future projects.
+One of the trade-offs of pro bono work is that the designer will expect creative free rein.
+Unfortunately, this can create a situation where the designer has their own agenda and is more interested in designing something that works for them, not you.

 Have to redo work

 Projects can have their tricky moments.
 Rather than working together to solve any issues, if there is no skin in the game, it is too easy for either party to walk away.
-And if your designer gets a lucrative project, they may well not have the time or the inclination to continue to work for you.
-If the project is not completed or is a failure it will need to be redone – which is going to cost a considerable amount of your time, energy and money.
+And if your designer gets a lucrative project, they may well not have the time or inclination to continue working for you.
+If the project is not completed or is a failure, it will need to be redone – which is going to cost more of your time, energy and money.

 Undermining your aims

 Often the only designers or agencies able to afford to work for free are those with clients linked to the economic system destroying our health, society and environment.
-Some of these large agencies give a few days of their time each year for pro bono work.
-Creating the absurd situation where an agency is undermining your aims throughout the year – apart from the few days ‘charity’ work for you.
+Some of these large agencies give a few days of their time each year for pro bono work, creating the absurd situation where an agency is undermining your aims throughout the year – apart from the few days of ‘charity’ work it does for you.

 Exploitative and unethical

 Asking for or accepting work for free is exploitative and unethical.
-It’s like the gig economy, but worse, the person doesn’t even get paid!
-If you are trying to create a fairer, more just society, then you should pay someone for their work.
-Remember, that most designers will have spent four years in higher education: a one-year art and design foundation course, plus a three year degree.
+It’s like the gig economy, but worse.
+The person doesn’t even get paid!
+If you are trying to create a fairer, more just society, then you should pay someone for their time.
+Remember that most designers will have spent four years in higher education: a one-year art and design foundation course, plus a three-year degree.
 You wouldn’t ask other professionals to work for free, so why ask a designer?

 Support ethical designers